OriginProtocol/origin/README.md

 ## Install and run Demo DApp locally

-NOTE: This installs the DApp locally with a local test chain.
-See below for hosting on a server.
+NOTE: This installs the DApp locally for use with the Rinkeby and Ropsten test nets.
+See below for developing with a local test chain or for hosting on a server.
+If you need some Rinkeby eth, you can get some at [this faucet](https://faucet.rinkeby.io/).

 ### 1. Check node version